gleechi/gleechi.github.io/pages/1.2.0/unity/unity_get_started_sensors.content.md

 {% include callout.html content="If you do have a headset, we recommend to use the \"VG_EC_UnityXRHand\" profile (after assuring that you enabled your scene for VR) to get started, through [UnityXR](https://docs.unity3d.com/Manual/XR.html)." type="info" %}

+{% include important.html content="VG main loop currently runs in FixedUpdate rather than Update in order to synchronize VG powered hand object interaction with physics calculation in Unity.
+This can cause some visual inconsistency showed as non-smooth hand movement with/without holding an object.
+We recommend you to resolve this by setting the Time.fixedDeltaTime to match the refresh rate of the device you are targetting (e.g. 1f / 72f to target 72 hz displays).
+You can set it on Start or Awake Time.fixedDeltaTime = 1f / refreshRate.
+Alternatively you can also set it manually in the editor at: Project Settings -> Time -> Fixed Timestep.
+In this field you can write for example 1/72 and hit enter, if 72 is the refresh rate you're targetting." %}

 <!--See [AutoSetup & Sensors](unity_component_myvirtualgrasp.1.2.0.html#autosetup--sensors) to learn more details about sensor setup.-->

 {% if include.skip != "true" %}